tbanel/uniline/docs/index.md

 <a id="intersection-glyphs---"></a>

-# Intersection glyphs `■ ◆ ●`
+## Intersection glyphs `■ ◆ ●`

-There are a few other UNICODE characters which are mono-space and symmetric in the 4 directions.
+There are a few UNICODE characters which are mono-space and symmetric in the 4 directions.
 They are great at line intersections:

 To insert a square `□ ■ ▫ ▪ ◆ ◊` type:
 `<insert> s s s...` (`s` cycles, `S` cycles backward).